UnderwaterOwlbear/underwaterowlbear.github.io/Pages/bb-vd.md

 Table: Cleric Levels

-## Mage
+#### Mage

 **Weapons** Simple
 **Armor** None
 **Shields?** No
 **Name Level** When they reach 9th level, they become a Wizard (or Witch), and can build a tower (or hut) to train apprentices.
 **Spellcasting** Mages may memorize and cast a number of spells per day of a maximum spell level as indicated by the table below.
 Mages start with three 1st level spells written in their grimoire, and can transcribe more into their grimoire from scrolls.
+Mages must have their grimoire (a *bulky* item) to memorize any spells.

 | Level | XP      | HD | To-Hit | Save |
 |-------|---------|----|--------|------|